 We have moved from the point where our basic needs are met.
-It’s no longer sufficient to create products that’s merely functional, product needs to deliver experiences.
-However as product owners we spends so much time on analytics and very little time understanding users.
+It’s no longer sufficient to create products that are merely functional, a product needs to deliver experiences.
+However as product owners we spend so much time on analytics and very little time understanding users.
 After all, being “data-driven” is trendy.

-Emotions elicits experiences and experiences turn a soulless corporation into a helpful friend.
-Apple, Slack, Mailchimp are handful of the companies riding this wave generating profitability and high engagement.
-It should be clear to us now that designing product to connect emotionally with user builds experiences and drives engagement, growth and revenue.
-Infact, in the book “Emotional Design”, Norman argues that emotional side of product design is more critical to product success than it’s practical elements.
+Emotions elicit experiences and experiences turn a soulless corporation into a helpful friend.
+Apple, Slack, Mailchimp are handful of the companies riding this wave, generating profitability and high engagement.
+It should be clear to us now that designing product to connect emotionally with the user builds experiences and drives engagement, growth and revenue.
+Infact, in the book “Emotional Design”, Norman argues that the emotional side of product design is more critical to product success than it’s practical elements.